Do you eat fast food often that is full of trans fat?

 One of the resources you’ll want to check out when you’re trying to get rid of trans fat in your diet is fry test.
 This site has a list of oils that have no trans fats that you can use to fry or prepare your foods.
 Many people are now starting to use olive oil much more in their cooking because it is healthier for the heart and does not clog the arteries.

 You may also want to consider canola oil in your cooking; even if you deep fry a dish every once in a while, this oil is much healthier to use than lard or butter, which is traditionally used for some of America’s favourite foods, like fried chicken or burgers.

 You Can Avoid Trans Fat By Reading Food Labels

 Another resource you may want to consider when you’re trying to lower your cholesterol level or take the trans fat out of your diet is Ban Trans Fats.
-This organization actually sued Kraft so that the company would reduce the amount of trans fat found in Oreos.
-As a result, Kraft not only made Oreos healthier, but made the same fat reduction changes to about 650 other products as well.
+This organisation sued Kraft so that the company would reduce the amount of trans fat found in Oreos.
+As a result, Kraft not only made Oreos healthier but made the same fat reduction changes to about 650 other products as well.

-There is even an FDA labeling rule about letting people know how much fat is in a food item, so you’ll be able to better monitor your heart health.
-The organization also sued McDonald’s in 2003, since the restaurant chain led the public to believe that it had switched to a healthier cooking oil, which turned out not to be entirely true.
+There is even an FDA labelling rule about letting people know how much fat is in a food item, so you’ll be able to monitor your heart health better.
+The organisation also sued McDonald’s in 2003, since the restaurant chain led the public to believe that it had switched to a healthier cooking oil, which turned out not to be entirely true.